InnovationDesignConsortium/revit_standards_addin_rule_sample/Standards/RevitStandardsPanel/AllOtherFiles/rules.md

 # Sample Rule Documentation
 ## Workset Rule - Levels and Grids
-This rule will enforce keeping Levels and Grids on the default Shared Levels and Grids workset
+This rule will enforce keeping Levels and Grids on the default Shared Levels and Grids workset.
+Notice that when no parameters are specified, all elements of the specified categories are captured by this rule.

 ```json
 {
   "Workset Rules":